Master Area Geographic Glossary Of Terms

 UA and UC codes are included in the MCDC's geographic codes lookup web app.

-On all geocorr output files this field will be called puma5 and will be 5 characters wide with leading and trailing 0's.
+On all geocorr output files these fields will be called puma2k or puma12, will be 5 characters wide with leading and trailing 0's.
 There will be no names associated with the 2k PUMAs except in Missouri.
 Names will be provided for the 2012 codes, since the Census Bureau allowed the states to name the PUMAs starting with the 2010 versions.

 There are also codes called "Super PUMAs" (aka "1% PUMAs") that were used on the 2000 PUMS 1% sample files.
-These are not currently kept on the MABLE database.
-We omitted them to avoid some confusion.
-But if user demand indicates a need for them they can be put back.
-The 5% PUMAs nest within the 1% PUMAs.
+These have never been kept on the MABLE database and we have no plans to add them.

 Format table: Scbsa.sas

 CBSA Type (Metro or Micro)Used to distinguish Metropolitan vs. Micropolitan statistical areas.
 The 3 possible values are "Metro", "Micro" or blank (when CBSA is blank then so is this field).
 Having this field is handy for letting you generate reports that show the latest population estimates by state for the metropolitan, micropolitan and "neither" portions of a state.
 It is generally a good idea to keep this geocode whenever you keep CBSA, since the CBSAname field will not include the type (i.e. you get "Columbia, MO", not Columbia, MO Metropolitan Statisitcal Area"); thus you need this field to complete the full name of the metro area (CBSA).